-Linux systems allow you to disable access to a particular user account without changing anything from the account.
+Linux systems allow you to lock or disable access to a particular user account without changing anything from the account.
 This might be useful if you do not want to remove user account permanently but, you just want it disabled and no longer able to use the system.

 The disabled user will still receive emails for example, but he will not be able to login and check them out.
 Linux distributions use /etc/shadow file to store the encrypted user passwords.
 A user account can be temporarily disabled or permanently removed.

 You can disable or lock a user account temporarily by just putting an asterisk "*" at the beginning of the second field in the file /etc/shadow.
 This means that "*" won’t permit login for this account.
 Whenever you want to enable the account, just erase the asterisk and the user account is back in operation with its old password.

 For example, you want to lock a user named “Tom” then you can do this as follows:

 Here, the second field is the encrypted password.

 You can replace the password with “*” or “!”.
 This will render user account inaccessible and it will mean that no login is permitted for the user.

 # vi /etc/shadow